iejMac/clip-video-encode/clip_video_encode/dataset/README.md

 [5000 rows x 5 columns]
 >>> df.to_parquet("results_10M_val.parquet")
 ```
 3. Now that we have the correct format, clip-video-encode can do the rest.
-Running the following command will process WebVid into our target EmbeddingWebDataset format:
+Running the following command will process WebVid (in this case just the validation split) into our target EmbeddingWebDataset format:
 ```console
 clip-video-encode results_10M_val.parquet \
         --dest="my_destination_folder/CLIP_WebVid/val/" \